genai-impact/ecologits/README.md

   </picture>
 </p>

-**EcoLogits** tracks and estimates the energy consumption and environmental impacts of using generative AI models through APIs.
+🌱 **EcoLogits** tracks the energy consumption and environmental impacts of using generative AI models through APIs.

 ## ⚙️ Installation